Dangerous Cult Leaders

 Posted Aug 25, 2012

-One of the questions that I am often asked by students of criminology and psychology is how do you know when a cult leader is “evil” or “bad”?
-These of course are vague descriptors to some extent but I get the question, “When is a cult leader pathological or, better said, a danger to others?”
+One of the questions that I am often asked by students of criminology and psychology is, how do you know when a cult leader is “evil” or “bad”?
+These of course are vague descriptors to some extent, but I also get the question, “When is a cult leader pathological or a danger to others?”
 This is a valid question in view of the historical record of suffering and hurt caused by various cult leaders around the world.

 These personality traits stand out as the first warning to those who would associate with them, but there are many others.
-Here is a collection of traits that I have collected over the years about cult leaders that give us hints as to their psychopathology.
-This list is not all-inclusive nor is it the final word on the subject; it is merely my personal collection based on my studies and interviews that I conducted in my previous career.
+Here is a collection of traits of cult leaders that give us hints as to their psychopathology.
+This list is not all-inclusive nor is it the final word on the subject; it is merely my personal collection based on studies and interviews that I conducted in my previous career.

 If you know of a cult leader who has many of these traits there is a high probability that they are hurting those around them emotionally, psychologically, physically, spiritually, or financially.
 And of course this does not take into account the hurt that their loved ones will also experience.

-Here are the typical traits of the pathological cult leader (from Dangerous Personalities) you should watch for and which shout caution, get away, run, or avoid if possible:
+Here are the typical traits of the pathological cult leader (from Dangerous Personalities) that you should watch for:

 - He has a grandiose idea of who he is and what he can achieve.